patroytall/loadx/README.md

 # LoadX
-Load generation tool to test complex application performance scenarios involving intricate logic and state manipulation.
+LoadX is a load generation tool to test complex application performance scenarios involving intricate logic and state manipulation.

 Engine runs Java based test cases from a single host.
 It can scale to 1000 concurrent users.